lwiest/VocabularyFox/README.md

 ## Technical Footnotes

 * The `VocabularyFox.exe` file contains the VocabularyFox Java classes and startup code for Windows.
 The startup code looks for a Java Runtime installed on your system.
 If it doesn't find one, it uses the OpenJDK Java Runtime bundled with VocabularyFox.
-It is located in the `jre` folder of your extracted `VocabularyFoxReadyToRun.zip` file.
-If a Java Runtime is installed on your system, you can simply delete the `jre` folder.
+It is located in the `openJdk` folder of this project's ZIP file.
+If a Java Runtime is installed on your system, you can simply delete the `openJdk` folder.
 The file `VocabularyFox.exe` was created with Launch4J.
 Both Launch4J and OpenJDK are open-source software.
 * VocabularyFox looks for quizzes in the `quizzes` folder, which is located in the same folder as the `VocabularyFolder.exe` file.
 If no `quizzes` folder exists, then VocabularyFox creates a `quizzes` folder with a sample quiz.
 * VocabularyFox saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFolder.exe` file.
 If VocabularyFox doesn't find this file, it is automatically created by VocabularyFox.